okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 1. On the Identity Providers page in the Admin Console, select the **Routing Rules** tab.
 2. Click **Add Routing Rule**.
 3. Name the Rule, and then for the purposes of this example set two rule conditions:
     * For **AND User is accessing**, select **Any of the following applications**, and then choose your Application.
-This routes any attempts to access the <StackSelector snippet="applang" noSelector inline /> app to the Facebook IdP, but still allows you to access your Admin Console normally.
+This routes any attempts to access the <StackSnippet snippet="applang" inline /> app to the Facebook IdP, but still allows you to access your Admin Console normally.
     * For **THEN Use this identity provider**, select the Facebook IdP that you added earlier, and then click **Create Rule**.
 4. Click **Activate** in the dialog box that appears.
-5. Start the <StackSelector snippet="applang" noSelector inline /> app in an incognito/private browser window and click <StackSelector snippet="appsignin" noSelector inline />.
+5. Start the <StackSnippet snippet="applang" inline /> app in an incognito/private browser window and click <StackSnippet snippet="appsignin" inline />.
 You are redirected to the Facebook site, where you can sign in.
-6. After successful authentication, you are returned to the <StackSelector snippet="applang" noSelector inline /> app's welcome page.
+6. After successful authentication, you are returned to the <StackSnippet snippet="applang" inline /> app's welcome page.